isomerpages/moe-springfieldsec/_about-us/Our Organisation/English Language & Literature Department.md

 ![](/images/EL1.png)

+The various layers of this framework are as follows, starting from the centre to the outermost layer.

+1. The Literary Text at the Centre
+2. Five Areas of Study: Plot, Character, Setting and Atmosphere, Style, Theme
+3. Processes: Responding through Dialogue and Writing
+4. Lenses: Experiencing Story, Appreciating Style and Interpreting Theme
+5. Connections: Self, The World, Other Readers, Other Texts

+**Lower Secondary – Literature Texts**
+-	Prose: Balik Kampung 2A: People and Places by Verena Tay
+-	Drama: Something Old, Something New, Something Borrowed by Ken Misuzawa

+**Upper Secondary – Literature Texts**
+-	Prose: How We Live Now by Yu-Mei Balasingamchow
+-	Drama: Boom by Jean Tay

 ### Curriculum & Assessments:
-* Based on MOE English Language Syllabus 2010 (applicable for cohort 2019 and before)
+•	Based on MOE English Language Syllabus 2020 (applicable for cohort 2020 onwards)
-* Based on MOE English Language Syllabus 2020 (applicable for cohort 2020 onwards)
+<br>•	Based on MOE English Literature Syllabus 2019 (applicable for cohort 2019 onwards)

 ### Department Programmes:
 * **Reading Programme (for all students) via Kaleidoscope [School app]**